defsprite/elefant/README.md

 ```
 It will pick up a connection from the `ActiveRecord` connection pool.

 :warning: There is no authentication built in!
-Mounting it as described above is a bad idea in almost any case! :warning:
+Mounting it as described above is probably a bad idea! :warning:

 In case you are using [Devise](https://github.com/plataformatec/devise), here is an example of mounting only for
 authenticated users of the `:admin` scope: